-The Canva Button allows you to seamlessly integrate Canva's editor with your website or mobile app.
+The Canva Button a to seamlessly integrate Canva's editor with your website or mobile app.
 Just sign up for an API key, copy and paste some code, and start giving your users the best possible design experience.

 This documentation contains everything you need to know about the Canva Button.

 Play around with some Canva Button examples (below).

 Get started with the Canva Button by reading the Quick start guide.

 When a user clicks the Canva Button, Canva opens in a modal.
 If the user is not already logged into Canva, they need to log into or sign up for an account.
 If they sign up for an account, Canva doesn't show the standard onboarding flow to avoid distracting the user from their original goal.

 Once logged in, the user can access Canva's huge content library and delightful design tools.
 Most of Canva's features are available, but there's not complete parity between the Canva Button and Canva itself.